apache/directory-fortress-enmasse/README-QUICKSTART.md

 ___________________________________________________________________________________
 ## Document Overview

-Note: This document is a *work in progress*

 This document contains instructions to deploy a pre-built Apache Fortress Rest instance to Tomcat and configure the server for its use.

 -------------------------------------------------------------------------------